 The Isolated Radiologist

-The last thing that we want to hear as radiologists is the amount of time that we spend in an isolated dark room, not speaking to others for hours at a time.
+What is the last thing that we want to hear as radiologists?
+That we spend an excessive amount of time in an isolated dark room, not speaking to others for hours.
 Yet, many personal statements assume that we rarely come in contact with others and only plug away at the films.
 Although there are probably a few radiologists out there like that, it is usually the opposite.
-I can’t tell you how many days, there is constant bombardment with technologist questions, physician consults, nursing issues, and more.
-Get your facts straight, before putting it in writing on a personal statement!!!
+I can’t tell you how many days, there is a constant bombardment with technologist questions, physician consults, nursing issues, and more.
+Please get your facts straight before putting it in writing a personal statement!!!

 Busting Myths And The Final Truth About The Personal Statement

-The good news: After all these false assumptions in many of these personal statements and out of the thousands of personal statements that have come across my desk, very rarely does one actually spur me to change a radiology residency applicant’s disposition on the final rank list.
-In fact, I usually give these personal statements a pass because I understand it is difficult to comprehend what a radiologist does without having been through the experience.
+The good news: After all these false assumptions in many of these personal statements and the thousands of personal essays that have come across my desk, very rarely does one spur me to change a radiology residency applicant’s disposition on the final rank list.
+I usually give these personal statements a pass because I understand it isn’t easy to comprehend what a radiologist does without stepping in our shoes.

-On the other hand, if I had to give you one piece of advice as one of the main players in the application process at our institution, make sure you are not one of the chosen few that writes a personal statement that does influence our final decision.
+On the other hand, if I had to give you one piece of advice as one of the leading players in the application process at our institution, make sure you are not one of the chosen few who write a personal statement that influences our final decision.
 These are the personal statements with bizarre and sometimes scary thought processes and conclusions.
 The outcome of these weird personal statements is not usually positive! (meaning DO NOT RANK) So, stay away from the impulse to write something too unusual/different.
-We usually use the personal statement to weed out potentially psychotic behavior, not as a tool to make the final rank list.
+We typically use the personal statement to weed out potentially psychotic behavior, not as a tool to make the final rank list.

-So, as long as you don’t write something too bizarre, I wouldn’t worry about this part of the application too much.
+So, as long as you don’t write something overly bizarre, I wouldn’t worry about this part of the application too much.
 Just make sure to avoid the basic grammatical and spelling errors.
-And, most importantly don’t try to rock the boat!!!
+And, most importantly, don’t try to rock the boat!!!